GabrielOchieng/GabrielOchieng/README.md

 # 💫 About Me:
-<h4>Experienced Software Developer adept in bringing forth expertise in design, installation, testing and maintenance of software systems.
-Proficient in various platforms, languages, and embedded systems.
-Experienced with the latest cutting edge development tools and procedures.
-Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.</h4>
+<h4>A highly motivated software developer eager to leverage my skills in design, installation, testing, and maintaining software systems.
+I'm passionate about learning new technologies and constantly explore the latest cutting-edge development tools and procedures.
+I thrive in collaborative environments that allow me to contribute my technical expertise and dedication while learning from experienced developers.</h4>

 ## 🌐 Socials: